pv264/Interview/k8/set3.md

 ## Conclusion

 Both approaches reduce duplication, but in our environment **Helm** is the better fit because we already use Helm charts with ArgoCD and benefit from templating, release management, and easy upgrades.

+ # What's your approach to Horizontal Pod Autoscaling (HPA) — what metrics would you scale on for a typical microservice?

+ # Horizontal Pod Autoscaling (HPA) Strategy

+My approach to Horizontal Pod Autoscaling (HPA) depends on the workload rather than always using CPU.
+HPA automatically adjusts the number of Pods based on observed metrics, but the right metric should reflect the application's bottleneck.

+## Scaling a Typical Microservice

+For a typical stateless Spring Boot microservice, **CPU utilization** is a good starting point because CPU usage generally increases as request volume grows.
+I would configure:
+* A minimum of two replicas for high availability
+* A reasonable maximum based on cluster capacity
+* A CPU target around 70%

+## Beyond CPU: Identifying Workload-Specific Bottlenecks

+I don't assume CPU is always the best metric.
+The key is to choose a metric that represents the workload's true bottleneck rather than using CPU by default:

+* **Request Rate:** In one of our AI workloads, requests spent significant time waiting for Milvus searches and vLLM inference, so CPU stayed relatively low even though user response times increased.
+In that case, scaling based on request rate—such as ALB `RequestCountPerTarget`—was much more effective because it reflected actual user demand.
+* **Alternative Metrics:** For other workloads, I might scale on memory, queue depth, or custom Prometheus metrics such as request latency, depending on what truly limits the application's performance.